-This bonus opportunity is available to senior management of the Company (including our senior executive officers and regional presidents).
-Our Named Executive Officers and other senior management designated by the Compensation and Stock Option Plan Committee will be eligible for this bonus if the Company achieves one of the four income from operations targets as of the end of fiscal year 2015.
-To achieve a bonus opportunity, the actual income from operations for fiscal year 2015 must be equal to or greater than the income from operations target as set forth below.
+Our Named Executive Officers and other senior management designated by the Compensation and Stock Option Plan Committee are eligible for a bonus if the Company achieved one of the four Income from Operations targets as of the end of fiscal year 2015.
+To achieve a bonus opportunity, the actual Income from Operations for fiscal year 2015 must have been equal to or greater than the Income from Operations target as set forth below.
 The maximum potential bonus that Messrs.
-Sinnott, Bala, and Nicholls will be entitled to receive under this bonus opportunity is 40% of his base salary.
-The maximum potential bonus for other senior management and regional presidents, is either 20% or 30% depending on their tier classification.
-The bonuses are awarded and payable after the Audit Committee has accepted the financial statements for fiscal year 2015.
+Sinnott and Bala are entitled to receive under this bonus opportunity is 40% of each individual's respective base salary.
+Mr. Sinnott is our former CEO who left the company August 11, 2015.
+Mr. Bikman was promoted to the position of Senior Vice President of Sales and Marketing in August 2015.
+The maximum potential bonus for other senior management and regional presidents is either 20% or 30% depending on their tier classification.
+Bonuses are earned and payable after the Audit Committee has accepted the financial statements for full-year 2015.

-The following table represents the 2015 income from operations targets and bonus opportunities:
+The following table represents the 2015 Income from Operations targets and bonus opportunities: